 Let’s style a natural fall vignette.
 I’m using blooms from my hydrangea tree to create a soft and natural look in my home this year.
 The hydrangeas are perfect for picking now because they are just mature enough to not need water so they will dry just as you see them.
 I could not resist creating a quick little vignette featuring these oh, so pretty soft green flowers.

-These pretty Pee Gee hydrangeas were also the inspiration for my fall dining room.
-You can see it HERE.
+These pretty Pee Gee hydrangeas were also the inspiration for the FALL ARRANGEMENT IN MY FOYER.

 So my color scheme was green, white and gray.

 WHAT TO PUT INTO AN EASY FALL VIGNETTE